sharanchauhan/LeetCode/README.md

-This repository is for solutions of LeetCode questions Day-Wise.
+This repository is for solutions of questions Day-Wise.